Senzaj/JavaBubbleSortingGUI/README.md

 # Bubble sorting algorithm with GUI
-### Primitive application for learning the basics of Java
+### Primitive application for learning the basics of Java : Abandoned